Licences and other types of official permission

 Application forms are available from post offices.

 Anyone who gives professional paid instruction in driving a vehicle must be registered as an Approved Driving Instructor or hold a trainee’s licence to give instruction.
-Further information and driving instructor starter packs are available from:-
+Further information about becoming a driving instructor is on the Driving and Vehicle Standards Agency pages of the gov.uk website.

 There are rules in the UK that govern the flying of drones.
 In some circumstances, official permission to fly a drone must be obtained from the Civil Aviation Authority (CAA).
-For more information, see the CAA website at www.caa.co.uk.
-For more information on responsible drone use, see http://dronesafe.uk.
+There is more information on responsible drone use on the dronesafe.uk.

 See under heading Nicotine vapour products for details.